 Foods and dietary supplements are another essential consideration for the elderly during the pandemic.
 Ensure they receive a well-balanced diet and provide them with vitamin C supplements to increase their immune system’s power.
 Hydration shouldn’t be forgotten during the pandemic, and refrain from getting a dry throat.

 More Resources: The Role of Music in the Health of Seniors

 We all wish to have a life without any threat from the epidemic.
 But we have to take care of the seniors who have dedicated their youth to us a demanding period.
 Taking the above considerations into account can help us to reduce the possibility of infection.
 The elderly are vulnerable not only to health issues but also to the psychosocial impacts of the pandemic.

-Our responsibility is to provide a happy environment to live a stress-free life during these days’ hardships.
-It is good to follow the World Health Organization’s (WHO) suggestions for taking care of the seniors during the pandemic, paying attention to their medical and psychological needs.
-That will enable us to respect their dignity and personal space.
-That are the most critical components of the elderly’s mental health care of the elderly.
+Our responsibility is to provide a happy environment to live a stress-free life during these hardships.
+It is good to follow the World Health Organization’s (WHO) suggestions for caring for seniors during the pandemic, paying attention to their medical and psychological needs.
+That will enable us to respect their dignity and personal space and are the most critical components of the elderly’s mental health care of the elderly.